RC gets girls out of the house and onto the field, working towards three main goals:

-RC offers four weeks of summer athletics camp programming in underserved neighborhoods of Amman and Zarqa.
-Summer camp keeps our girls engaged during their school break and breaks their summer isolation.
+RC’s flagship programming continues today through four weeks of summer camp designed to keep girls engaged during their school break and combat the social isolation that increases outside of the school year.
 We're joined each summer by interns and volunteers from around the world.